abudusamad/VideoPlatform/README.md

 ## ✨ Technologies Used

-<details><summary><b>Notion</b> is built using the following technologies:</summary>
+<details><summary><b>BrandVid</b> is built using the following technologies:</summary>

 - [TypeScript](https://www.typescriptlang.org/): TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 - [Next.js](https://nextjs.org/): Next.js is a React framework for building server-side rendered and statically generated web applications.
 - [Tailwind CSS](https://tailwindcss.com/): Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
-- [Convex](https://convex.dev/): Convex is a TypeScript-first ORM for Node.js and the browser.
-- [Clerk](https://clerk.dev/): Clerk is a developer-first identity and user management service.
+- [Prisma](https://www.prisma.io/): Prisma is a modern database access toolkit that makes it easy to build type-safe, composable database access.
+- [React Hook Form](https://react-hook-form.com/): React Hook Form is a performant, flexible and extensible forms with easy-to-use validation.
+- [React Query](https://react-query.tanstack.com/): React Query is a data-fetching library for React that helps you fetch, cache, and update data in your React applications.
 - [ESLint](https://eslint.org/): ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code.
 - [Prettier](https://prettier.io/): Prettier is an opinionated code formatter.
 - [Shadcn-UI](https://ui.shadcn.com/): Shadcn UI is a React UI library that helps developers rapidly build modern web applications.
 - [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction): Zustand is a small, fast and scalable bearbones state-management solution.
+- [NextAuth.js](https://next-auth.js.org/): NextAuth.js is a complete open source authentication solution for Next.js applications.
+- [useHooks TS](https://usehooks-ts.com/): useHooks TS is a collection of reusable React hooks.
-- [BlockNote](https://blocknote.dev/): BlockNote is a Notion-like editor for React.
+- [NeonDb](https://neondb.dev/): NeonDb is a simple, fast, and lightweight database for your next project.
 - [Zod](https://zod.dev/): Zod is a TypeScript-first schema declaration and validation library.
 - [Vercel](https://vercel.com/): Vercel is a cloud platform for frontend developers, providing the frameworks, workflows, and infrastructure to build a faster, more personalized Web.